 - During the scan you will hear intermittent humming, thumping, clicking, and knocking sounds.
 Earplugs will be provided to help mask the noise and allow you to listen to music.

-- As pictures are taken, you must hold very still at times and perform valsalva (strain motion) when asked.
+- As pictures are taken, you must hold very still at times.

 - The technologist is always able to see and hear you during the exam.